theAstroCoder-01/3.Spring-Boot_Student_Management_System/README.md

 <p>The <code>studentcontroller</code>class will handles HTTP requests which define the endpoints of the API.
 Also, it uses service classes to perform business logic.

 <h3 id="studentrepository">StudentRepository</h3>
-<p>The <code>studentrepository</code> interface extends JpaRepository and provide methods for CRUD operations inside the API REST.
+<p>The <code>studentrepository</code> interface extends JpaRepository and provides methods for CRUD operations inside the API REST.

 <h3 id="studentservice(+Impl)">StudentService(+Impl)</h3>
 <p>The <code>studentservice</code> class interacts directly with the <code>StudentRepository</code>.
 In here we can define methods to handle the CRUD operations related to entities defined in the <code>Student</code> class.</p>